-The program requires a minimum of 30 credit hours.
+The program requires a minimum of 30 credit hours of coursework, and no research is required.
 A minimum of 15 credit hours must be accumulated in five of the following core areas:

 - · mineral deposits,

-- · mineral exploration,
+- mineral exploration,

 - · applied geophysics,

-- · applied geochemistry,
+- applied geochemistry,

 - · applied structural geology,

 - · petrology,

 - · field geology, and

-- · economic evaluation.
+- economic evaluation.